 For help in setting up a frugal grocery list check out my post that answers the question how much should I spend on groceries?

 If you can focus on buying the cheapest food to live on for a month or two then the savings you make may well help you stop feeling so broke.
 But there are more ways to get cheap food on a budget.

 Use a shopping app

-Shopping apps can save you money and give you cash back.
+Shopping apps can save you money on your groceries AND give you cash back.
 There are many different ones around but these are the 2 FREE ones I recommend.

 Buy generic Brands

 Generic brands are much cheaper than the premium brands but often made to the same recipe and made in the same factory, just different packaging.
 And if they do taste different, it doesn’t mean worse, different is just different!

 You can save a much as 300% per item when you buy generic brands.
 That’s a huge saving when you are looking to buy low priced food.

 What you need is a master list of the cheapest groceries that you can refer to at the grocery stores and use to meal plan.

-With the list of the cheapest groceries below you can make dozens of great meals.
+With the cheapest groceries list below you can make dozens of great meals.
 Below your master grocery list I’ve also listed 20+ recipe suggestions to get you started.

 Where to buy The cheapest groceries

 Where to buy cheap food near me?
 This is a question I often get asked and one where you will need to do a little research.
 Not all shops are the same, you know that.

-When it comes to your food budget you can make it go further if you shop around for the best prices.
+When it comes to your food budget you can make it go further if you shop around in different grocery stores for the best prices.
 It might mean shopping in more than one store but right now what you want is to get the cheapest food per pound for each item you buy.